Madhumitha-16/iamneo_Internship_Project/README.md

 REST API:

--GET - Get all notes
+- GET - Get all notes
--POST - Create a new note
+- POST - Create a new note
--DELETE - Delete an existing note
+- DELETE - Delete an existing note
--PUT - Update/Replace existing details
+- PUT - Update/Replace existing details
--GET/:{id} - Get a single record (search)
+- GET/:{id} - Get a single record (search)

 This clone app has the following functionalities:
 - Create a new note